Hermeian haloes: extreme objects with two interactions in the past: Results

 \subsection{Hermeian haloes of the Local Group}

-As was mentioned in the introduction to this paper, for a number of reasons it may be interesting to search for Hermeian haloes in the Local Group.
-Therefore, in order to identify them in observations, one needs to understand how to distinguish these objects from remaining field haloes exactly within the Local Group.
-Moreover, it is exciting to continue the study originated by \citealt{Newton} by making the analyzed analogues of the Local Group more numerous.
-Another reason for examining the Local Group is the presence of a galaxy in our cosmic neighbourhood, that has already been considered as a backsplash or Hermeian candidate \citep{Banik:Haslbauer:Pawlowski:2021, Newton} namely, NGC 3109.
-To reveal the observational features of the Hermeian haloes in the Local Group, we selected its analogues in the ESMDPL simulation and study the Hermeian halo population which occurs.
-The following sections review our main findings in this area.
-Note that all comparisons are done using z = 0 data only.
+As we discussed in Section~1, the properties of Hermeian haloes make them interesting targets to search for in the Local Group.
+Indeed, NGC 3109 has already been proposed as a candidate backsplash or Hermeian galaxy \cite{Newton,Banik:Haslbauer:Pawlowski:2021}, and more could await identification.
+In order to confirm this classification, one must understand how to distinguish Hermeians from the other field haloes within the LG.
+The first study to attempt this characterization was carried out by \cite{Newton}; however, it is limited by the small sample size of LG analogues they considered.
+We address this limitation by selection of LG analogues from the ESMDPL simulations, from which we obtain 108 LG-like systems.
+To reveal the observational features of the Hermeian haloes in the Local Group, we selected its analogues in the ESMDPL simulation and study the associated Hermeian halo population which occurs.
+The following sections review our main findings.
+Note that all comparisons are carried out using z = 0 data only and, like in Section~\ref{section: Hermeian halo population}, we draw our results from a sample of haloes with $\mathrm{M_{vir}} > 3.3 \times 10^{7} \; h^{-1}\; \mathrm{M_{\odot}}$ (i.e. with a mass of at least 100 simulation particles).